1jour1vin

 Guide Hachette des vins

-This 5.24-hectare vineyard, neighboring the Epenotes and Boucherottes premier crus on the Pommard side, takes its name from the beech trees that once grew there.
-Rodolphe Demougeot cultivates half a hectare planted 55 years ago.
-He produces a stunning Beaune village wine, with an attractive garnet color and a cherry nose, slightly vanilla-scented from 12 months in barrel.
-The palate is full-bodied and deep, with firm but fine tannins, refreshed by a touch of acidity, before stretching out into a long, licorice-flavored finish.
-Characterful and with solid potential.
+This 5.24-hectare vineyard, located near the Epenotes and Boucherottes Premier Crus on the Pommard side, takes its name from the beech trees that once grew there.
+Rodolphe Demougeot cultivates half a hectare of it, planted 55 years ago.
+He produces a stunning Beaune Village from it, with an attractive garnet color and a cherry nose slightly enhanced by vanilla from 12 months in barrel.
+The palate is full-bodied and deep, with firm yet refined tannins, refreshed by a touch of acidity, before lingering into a long, licorice-tinged finish.
+Full of character and solid aging potential.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France